tauren/tax-scenarios-lean/docs/stories/story-1.3-create-baseline.md

 - Created dialog components for income sources and expenses
 - Implemented basic form validation
 - Added store actions for scenario management

+### 2025-06-01
+- Completed all remaining tasks for Story 1.3
+- Verified validation and data handling for income sources, annual expenses, and one-time expenses
+- Confirmed alignment with mockups and accessibility requirements
+- Story 1.3 is now complete and ready for review

 ## Notes
 - Form validation now uses a centralized validation rules system